warner/tahoe-lafs/docs/specifications/upload-of-happiness.rst

 If the servers-of-happiness criteria can be met, the upload strategy of happiness guarantees that N shares will be placed on the network.
 During file repair, if the set of servers is larger than N, the algorithm will only attempt to spread shares over N distinct servers.
-For both initial file upload and repair, N should be viewed as the maximum number of distinct servers shares can be placed on, and H as the minimum amount.
+For both initial file upload and file repair, N should be viewed as the maximum number of distinct servers shares can be placed on, and H as the minimum amount.
 The uploader will fail if the number of distinct servers is less than H, and it will never attempt to